The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 The National Interest 02/04/2018 The National Interest 11/24/2017

-The National Interest 01/25/2018 For example, the T-64 was the first Soviet tank to have an automatic loader instead of a loader, and as a result, the crew was reduced from four to three people.
-The second innovation of the T-64, which created a certain trend, was the use of composite armor, in which layers of ceramics and steel were used, and as a result, the protection of the tank was increased in comparison with the use of steel sheets alone.
+The National Interest 01/25/2018 For example, the T-64 was the first Soviet tank to replace the loader with an automatic loader, and as a result the crew was reduced from four to three people.
+The second trend-setting innovation of the T-64 was the use of composite armor, which used layers of ceramic and steel, resulting in increased protection for the tank compared to steel plates alone.

-In addition, the T-64 was equipped with light steel road wheels of small diameter, while the T-55 and T-62 used large rubber-coated rollers.
+In addition, the T-64 was equipped with lightweight steel road wheels of small diameter, while the T-55 and T-62 used large rubber-lined rollers.

-The first T-64A model launched into mass production was produced with a 125-mm 2A46 "Rapier" cannon, which became so popular that it began to be installed on all subsequent Russian tanks - up to the T-90.
-It is noteworthy that in the end the weight of the T-64A was only 37 tons, which is quite small for a tank of this size.
+The first model, the T-64A, launched into mass production, was produced with a 125-mm 2A46 Rapier cannon, which became so popular that it began to be installed on all subsequent Russian tanks - up to the T-90.
+It is noteworthy that the T-64A ended up weighing only 37 tons, which is quite light for a tank of this size.

-But as remarkable as these innovations were, it must be admitted that the T-64 had a capricious 5TDF engine and an unusual suspension, which often broke down.
+But no matter how wonderful these innovations were, it must be recognized that the T-64 had a capricious 5TDF engine and an unusual suspension, which often broke down.
 For this reason, the Soviet Army specifically sent such tanks to those units that were stationed near the Kharkov plant where they were manufactured.

 But that's not all.
-There were rumors that the new automatic loading system would tear off the hands of gaping tankers who were located too close to it.
-This is quite likely, given the tiny interior of the T-64 tank.
+There were rumors that the new automatic loading system was tearing off the hands of unwary tank crews who were positioned too close to it.
+This is quite likely, given the tiny interior space of the T-64 tank.

-On the downside, gas turbine engines consume a lot of fuel and are more susceptible to dirt and dust, which is the result of increased air intake compared to conventional diesel engines.
+On the downside, gas turbine engines consume a lot of fuel and are more sensitive to dirt and dust, which is a result of increased air intake compared to conventional diesel engines.

-The original basic model of the T-80 tank was put into service only in 1976, much later than planned.
-The Soviet tank industry was busy fixing the shortcomings of the T-64 tanks, and preparing for the production of the T-72 because it was a cheaper fallback.
-At the same time, the Soviets were ramping up production of the T-55 and T-62 tanks for their Arab allies, who had lost hundreds armored vehicles during the war doomsday in 1973.
+The original basic model of the T-80 tank was put into service only in 1976 - much later than planned.
+The Soviet tank industry was busy correcting the shortcomings of the T-64 tanks, and was preparing to produce the T-72 because it was a cheaper backup option.
+At the same time, the Soviets were increasing production of T-55 and T-62 tanks for their Arab allies, who had lost hundreds armored vehicles during the war doomsday in 1973.

 The first T-80 models also had their problems.
-In November 1975, Andrei Grechko, then Minister of Defense, banned the further production of these tanks due to too much fuel consumption and a slight increase in firepower compared to the T-64A.
-And only five months later, Grechko's successor Dmitry Ustinov allowed mass production of this new tank to begin.
+In November 1975, then-Minister of Defense Andrei Grechko banned further production of these tanks due to too much fuel consumption and a slight increase in firepower compared to the T-64A.
+And only five months later, Grechko’s successor, Dmitry Ustinov, allowed mass production of this new tank to begin.

-The construction of the first T-80 model lasted only two years, since it was surpassed in its characteristics by the T-64B tank, which had new system fire control, which allowed firing from the main gun with 9M112 Cobra missiles.
+Construction of the first T-80 model lasted only two years, since it was surpassed in its characteristics by the T-64B tank, which had new system fire control, which made it possible to fire 9M112 Cobra missiles from the main gun.
 Even more important point was that the T-80 cost almost three and a half times more than the T-64A.

 The base model was replaced in 1978 by the T-80B tank.
-It was considered the most modern and high-class tank in the East, and therefore most of the T-80B was sent to the places of the highest risk - to the Group of Soviet Forces in Germany.
+It was considered the most modern and high-quality tank in the East, and therefore most of the T-80B was sent to the highest risk areas - the Group of Soviet Forces in Germany.

-For its high speed, it was nicknamed the "Channel tank".
-In the Soviet war games, it was assumed that the T-80B could reach the shores of the Atlantic Ocean in five days - provided they did not run out of fuel.
+Due to its high speed it was nicknamed the “Channel Tank”.
+In Soviet war games, it was generally believed that T-80Bs could reach the Atlantic Ocean in five days, provided they did not run out of fuel.

 The new Soviet tank borrowed a lot from the T-64.
 In addition to sub-caliber, cumulative and anti-personnel fragmentation shells its 125-mm 2A46M-1 smoothbore gun could launch the same 9K112 Cobra missiles.